-The OZCF Market is open every Saturday 8.15am to 2pm, Sunday 9am to 3pm and Wednesday 4 to 8pm (all weather).
+The OZCF Market is open every Saturday 8.15am to 2pm and Sunday 9am to 3pm.
 Subscribe to the newsletter or watch the OZCF Facebook group for details.

 The OZCF Market is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)

 Entrance: There is no fee to enter the market.
 Pedestrian entrances are open directly from Beach Road, and cyclists, joggers, dog walkers and others are most welcome.